azinchen/nordvpn-ipsec/README.md

    * `openvpn_tcp`
  * `RANDOM_TOP`        - Place n servers from filtered list in random order.
 Useful with `RECREATE_VPN_CRON`.
  * `RECREATE_VPN_CRON` - Set period of selecting new server in format for crontab file.
 Disabled by default.
+ * `CHECK_CONNECTION_CRON` - Set period of checking Internet connection in format for crontab file.
+Disabled by default.
+ * `CHECK_CONNECTION_URL` - Use list of URI for checking Internet connection.
+ * `CHECK_CONNECTION_ATTEMPTS` - Set number of attemps of checking.
+Default value is 5.
+ * `CHECK_CONNECTION_ATTEMPT_INTERVAL` - Set sleep timeouts between failed attepms.
+Default value is 10.
  * `USER`              - User for NordVPN account.
  * `PASS`              - Password for NordVPN account.
  * `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.
 Several networks can be added to route using semicolon.